MS Belpamela: World War II

-In early March 1940, the Belpamela was ordered together with the Swedish steamer from Baltimore to Malmö by the Royal Navy trawlers and to Kirkwall to search for contraband.
-In the early morning of March 2, the Belpamela was fired at by U 32 with three torpedoes, all of which detonated prematurely.
-In a second attack at 7.15 a.m., U 32 stopped the Lagaholm and sank it with gunfire after its crew had abandoned ship and were sitting in the lifeboats.
-They were picked up by the Belpamela and taken to Kirkwall and North Ronaldsay.
-On 12 July 1940, the Belpamela came under German control.
+In early March 1940, Belpamela was ordered together with the Swedish steamer from Baltimore to Malmö by the Royal Navy trawlers and to Kirkwall to search for contraband.
+In the early morning of 2 March, Belpamela was fired at upon by the with three torpedoes, all of which detonated prematurely.
+In a second attack at 7.15 a.m., U-32 stopped Lagaholm and sank it with gunfire after its crew had abandoned ship and were sitting in the lifeboats.
+They were picked up by Belpamela and taken to Kirkwall and North Ronaldsay.
+On 12 July 1940, Belpamela came under German control.

-On 2 April 1945, Scottish-based De Havilland Mosquito fighter-bombers attacked ships awaiting repairs at the Framnæs Mekaniske Værksted shipyard in Sandefjord.
-The MV Concordia and SS William Blumer were sunk, while the Belpamela, Hektor, Shios Espana and Kattegat were damaged.
-The Belpamela was towed to Oslo for repairs, where its completion was delayed until the end of the war due to sabotage by Odd Isøy, a member of the Norwegian resistance.
+On 2 April 1945, Scottish-based de Havilland Mosquito fighter-bomber aircraft attacked ships awaiting repairs at the Framnæs Mekaniske Værksted shipyard in Sandefjord.
+MV Concordia and SS William Blumer were sunk, while Belpamela, Hektor, Shios Espana and were damaged.
+Belpamela was towed to Oslo for repairs, where its completion was delayed until the end of the war due to sabotage by Odd Isøy, a member of the Norwegian resistance.